Complements of discriminants of real parabolic function singularities. II: The case of singularities

 {\it Proof.} By Proposition 40 of \cite{vasP8}, the intersection matrix of the canonical basis of vanishing cycles for any generic polynomial of class $\Xi_2$ with eight real critical points, one of which is an extremum, is expressed by the Coxeter-Dynkin graph shown in

 Fig.~\ref{504}.
 This graph does not contain edges of multiplicities other than 1 and $-1$.
-Upon a special request, our program verified that, for each virtual function of $P_8^2$ type from the virtual components with \ $\mbox{Card}=60$ or $156$, \ the intersection index of some two different vanishing cycles is equal to $-2$.
+Upon a special request, our program verified that, for each virtual function of $P_8^2$ type from the virtual components with \ $\mbox{Card}=60$ or $156$, \ the intersection index of some two different vanishing cycles of the canonical basis is equal to $-2$.
 Therefore, the virtual component associated with our polynomial is the only remaining virtual component with $\mbox{Ind}=-3$. $\Box$